Culture is made up of our beliefs and habits as a group or society. It includes things like our language, art, music, dance, and even our traditions.

-Heritage refers to the practices or characteristics that are passed down through the years from one generation to the next.
-It includes historic buildings and town sites, archeological sites, monuments, archives, works of art, books, folklore, and oral history, as well as the motherland or “Heimat.”
-Its rivers, mountains and fields as well as its architecture are all influential when thinking of one’s heritage.
+Heritage refers to these cultural traditions—those practices or characteristics passed down through the years from one generation to the next.
+Heritage includes historic buildings and town sites, archeological sites, monuments, archives, works of art, books, folklore, and oral history, as well as the idea of motherland or “Heimat.”
+Rivers, mountains and fields, as well as architecture influence one’s heritage.

-In 1978, our past DSB President, Alfred Escheu, established the Culture Committee.
-Meetings are usually scheduled on the first Thursday of the month, except in July when we don’t meet.
-Meetings are held in the Boardroom at 7:00 or 7:30 p.m.
+In 1978, DSB Past President Alfred Escheu established the Culture Committee.
+Meetings are usually scheduled for the first Thursday of the month (except in July when there is no meeting) and are held in the Boardroom at 7:00 or 7:30.

-All committees and groups in the Delaware Saengerbund are involved in cultural programs and events, but the Culture Committee concentrates its efforts on organizing and supporting the following events:
+All committees and groups in the Delaware Saengerbund are involved in cultural programs and events, but the Culture Committee concentrates its efforts on organizing and supporting these and other events:

 Concordia German Summer Language Camp Award